25 Leadership Qualities: Essential Skills & Traits Great Leaders Have

 While there are a great number of leadership qualities to carry, it is important to remember every leader is defined uniquely from the other.

 Leadership attributes do not mean it is a competition or a race to the finish line.
 Remember it is hardly about you but rather those under your charge.
-If you really want to know what does leadership mean, it is to be in the service of those around you.
+If you really want to know what does leadership means, it is to be in the service of those around you.

 You can build effective leadership skills with your own style or approach of leading those under you.
 Even if all great leaders share common leadership strengths, there is a clear distinction that sets you apart from the rest.